kiosk-exchange/kiosk/docs/intro/kiosk-market-token.md

 The ERC20 standard lets token holders approve smart contracts to spend tokens on their behalf.
 This approval process works on an *individual level*. `Kiosk Market Token` gives `Buy` the ability to spend a user's tokens at the *protocol level*.
 This gives a `Market` certainty that the buyer will always fulfill his or her end of the transaction, which in turn gives developers a greater incentive to build markets on top of the Kiosk protocol.
 By holding `Kiosk Market Token`, you are implicity buying into the Kiosk protocol.
 You believe that the `Buy` smart contract will operate fairly on your behalf.

 On the test network version of Kiosk, one of the first products available is Ether (ETH).
-This means you can effectively convert your `Kiosk Market Token` back to Ether whenever you want.
+This means you can effectively convert your `Kiosk Market Token` back to Ether at any time.
 We plan to do something similar when we launch on the main network to give holders confidence that this new token has a [book value](https://en.wikipedia.org/wiki/Book_value).

 In the future, holders of `Kiosk Market Token` will be able to vote on upgrades to the Kiosk protocol contracts using some form of [decentralized governance](https://en.wikipedia.org/wiki/Decentralized_autonomous_organization).